 It is important that patients remember to attend to their own self-care.
 They should take time to cope with holiday stressors so that the holiday season can be one of joy.
 From a psychological standpoint, it is necessary for people to take stock of the emotions that they are experiencing, figure out what needs to be resolved, and honestly deal with them.
 Reaching out for help from others, and even doing volunteer work, can boost the mood.

 While holidays have traditions that many people try to adhere to, and it is natural to want to “do it all”, it is less stressful to be realistic and not shoot for perfection.
-Sometimes, prioritizing one’s own health and making smart choices about what you can accomplish is the only safe solution.
-Trying to set aside differences with family members can also help.
-This is especially true when family members are visiting and intend to stay for an extended period of time.
+Sometimes, prioritizing one’s own health and making smart choices about what can be accomplished is the only safe solution.
+Trying to set aside differences with family members can also help, especially when family members are visiting and intend to stay for an extended period of time.

 Sticking to a budget will prevent the stress of opening the bills to find an unpleasant surprise at the end of the month.
 Homemade gifts and gift exchanges are useful alternatives to overspending.
 Planning ahead and doing a little work at a time, with assistance from others, will help to avoid last minute rushing around.
 Making plans ahead of time also allows for an objective perspective on how much free time one really has and how much time is needed to prepare for each activity.
 To prevent being overwhelmed, it is important to say “no” to certain activities.

 Healthy habits do not have to be abandoned during the holidays.
 Eating a healthy snack before going to parties could help to cut down on overindulgence in eating and drinking.
-Maintain exercise and sleep habits as much as possible during the holiday season.
+As much as possible, maintain exercise and sleep habits during the holiday season.
 Taking breaks, meditation, having a walk, or just finding time alone, can all reduce stress.
-If depression and anxiety are too overwhelming, seek professional psychological help.1 Some may find it beneficial to find meaning in the season, while others may enjoy muscle relaxation and deep breathing.2 It is useful to break large tasks down into smaller, more manageable steps.
-Sometimes new traditions can replace older, stressful ones.3 It is important to avoid using alcohol or high-calorie foods to boost the mood.
-These indulgent forms of self-medication can have many consequences later.4
+If depression and anxiety are too overwhelming, professional psychological help should be sought.1 Some may find it beneficial to find meaning in the season, while others may enjoy muscle relaxation and deep breathing.2 It is useful to break large tasks down into smaller, more manageable steps.
+Sometimes new traditions can replace older, stressful ones.3 It is important to avoid using alcohol or high calorie foods to boost the mood, as these indulgent forms of self-medication can have many consequences later.4

 Chiropractic and Massage for the Holidays

 It is crucial to deal with physical pain before it is a problem.
 Wearing comfortable clothing and shoes, staying adequately hydrated, and seeking regular chiropractic and massage care can be part of a healthy lifestyle all year round.
-For many, the holiday season occurs during a colder time of year.
-This means that wearing proper attire for the weather is important.
-Improperly sized winter clothing, such as boots which are too big, could leave the patient in a position where they are more prone to tripping.
+For many, the holiday season occurs during a colder time of year, which means that wearing proper attire for the weather is important.
+Winter clothing which is improperly sized, such as boots which are too big, could leave the patient in a position where they are more prone to tripping.